+- 4. Verify original nonstandard checksums only: - \$ fitscheck --checksum nonstandard .fits - 5.
+Only check and fix compliance problems, ignoring checksums:

+'''

+$ fitscheck --checksum none --compliance --write .fits

+'''

-- 4. Verify original nonstandard checksums only: - $\$ fitscheck --checksum nonstandard $\star.fits$ - 5.
-Only check and fix compliance problems, ignoring checksums: - \$ fitscheck --checksum none --compliance --write .fits - 6.
-Verify standard interoperable checksums: - \$ fitscheck .fits - 7.
-Delete checksum keywords: - \$ fitscheck --checksum none --write .fits fitsdiff provides a thin command-line wrapper around the FITSDiff interface-it outputs the report from a FITSDiff of two FITS files, and like common diff-like commands returns a 0 status code if no differences were found, and 1 if differences were found:
+- 6. Verify standard interoperable checksums:

+- \$ fitscheck .fits

+- 7. Delete checksum keywords:

+- \$ fitscheck --checksum none --write .fits

+Command u'fitscheck -help' failed: [Errno 2] No such file or directory fitsdiff provides a thin command-line wrapper around the FITSDiff interface-it outputs the report from a FITSDiff of two FITS files, and like common diff-like commands returns a 0 status code if no differences were found, and 1 if differences were found: